MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsHybridTelephoneNumber.md

 ## PARAMETERS

 ### -TelephoneNumber
 The telephone number to add.
-The number should be specified without a prefixed "+".
+The number should be specified with a prefixed "+".
 The phone number can not have "tel:" prefixed.

 ```yaml
 Type: System.String